aer0usa/aer0usa.github.io/nmc200questions.md

 The Gentiles are meant to provoke the National Redemption of Israel by making Israel jealous of their position in the Tree and their relationship with Messiah.

-Rom 11:14 NKJV - *if by any means I may provoke to jealousy [those who are] my flesh and save some of them.*
+Romans 11:14 NKJV - *if by any means I may provoke to jealousy [those who are] my flesh and save some of them.*

 ### 8. The Fullness of the Gentiles

 a.
-Explain what is meant by "the fullness of the Gentiles" (Romans 11:25)
+Explain what is meant by “the fullness of the Gentiles” (Romans 11:25)

+The “fullness of the Gentiles” means the Gentiles completing *their own ministry*.
+Gentiles’ fullness is their faithfulness to enter a *ministry of service* to Israel.

 b.
 Explain how it relates to faithfulness

+Faithfulness of Gentile believers obediently ministering to Israel.
+To Faithfully do God’s will in making Israel jealous.

 c.
 Explain how it is accomplished

+The fullness of the Gentiles is accomplished by the Gentile's receiving the blessings of God through faith, and in turn letting His blessings bless Israel.

+John 7:37-38 NKJV - *On the last day, that great [day] of the feast, Jesus stood and cried out, saying, "If anyone thirsts, let him come to Me and drink.
+"He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water."*

 ### 9. Does our Messianic unity equate to uniformity?
 Please explain your answer.